ErikAndSmokey/Stop_Signal_MPC_Parser/README.md

 **HOW TO USE THE CODE:**

-    1) Download the .py, .bat, and 'Group Identifier.xlsx'
+    1) Download the .py files, .bat files, and 'Group Identifier.xlsx'

     2) Put all three files in the same root folder (ex.
 'C:\\Users\\JoeSchmo\\Desktop\\Stop Signal')

-    3) Within the root folder, two folders need to be added with the following names:
-      a) 'Data'

-      b) 'XL Files'

-    4) The overall file structure should look like this:

-      a) 'Main' (Or whatever you want to call this one)

-          |

-          --> stopsigparser.py

-          --> launchparser.bat

-          --> Group Identifier.xlsx

-          --> 'Data' (FOLDER)

-                |

-                --> ALL THE MPC DATA FILES YOU WANT TO PARSE GO HERE!

-          --> 'XL FILES' (FOLDER)

-                |

-                --> WHERE THE EXCEL FILE WITH THE PARSED DATA WILL BE SAVED!
-YOU CAN FIND YOUR COMPILED DATA HERE!
+    3) Run the .bat file ('Make Folders') by double-clicking.
+This will create the folders in the directory that are necessary for the program.

-    5) You will be required to add your own subjects (and their group names!) to the 'Group Identifier.xlsx' spreadsheet.
+    4) You will be required to add your own subjects (and their group names!) to the 'Group Identifier.xlsx' spreadsheet.
+Add those before running any of the other .bat files.
+In particular, you will need to add to the 'list of acceptable MSN's' column of the spreadsheet in order for the program to recognize all the file types for analysis.

-    6) You will also be required to add your program names to the 'Group Identifier.xlsx' spreadsheet.
-The program names are what MedPC calls 'msns'.
 Copying and pasting directly directly from the MedPC data file is typically sufficient for this process.

+    5) Add the data to be analyzed to the 'Data' folder that you made.
+This is the folder where it knows to look for files.

-    7) Once all this is setup, the stopsigparser.py script can be run by double-clicking the launchparser.bat file.
-A file should be saved in your 'XL Files' folder located in the same root folder as the .py and .bat scripts.
+    6) Once all this is setup, the stopsigparser.py script can be run by double-clicking the 'Collect Data Only.bat' file (if you only want the spreadsheet of data) or the 'Graphs and Data.bat' file (if you want the graphs* and spreadsheet).
+A file should be saved in your 'XL Files' folder everytime, and graphs saved to the 'Figures' folder if you choose to have the graphs made.

+    7) That's it!
+Do not forget to update your spreadsheet as you add programs or as you add animals to your study!

+    Notes:
+    *Graphing other data type is still in dev as the root MPC program is still in dev.
+We will complete the graphing utility as it become possible.